Slip Disc Spine Surgery Doctor in Gurgaon, Delhi NCR, India

 What happens during surgery?

-• A bone section may be removed from the spinal bones to relieve pressure on the affected nerve.
-This is termed as laminectomy.
+• Laminectomy: A bone section may be removed from the spinal bones to relieve pressure on the affected nerve.

-• The damaged disc may be removed to relieve pressure on a nerve.
-This is termed as discectomy.
+• Discectomy: The damaged disc may be removed to relieve pressure on a nerve.

-• Two or more vertebrae may be joined together with a bone section to stabilise the spine.
-This is termed as spinal fusion.
+• Spinal fusion: Two or more vertebrae may be joined together with a bone section to stabilise the spine.

-There are many different treatments to relieve pressure on the spine.
-These are as follows:-
+There are many different treatments to relieve pressure on the spine:

 1) Pedicle Screw Fixation

-• It provides stability and support to the spine after surgery and keep bone grafts intact during the healing period.
+• Provides stability and support to the spine after surgery and keeps bone grafts intact during healing.

-• Metal rods are used to connect the spinal segments and pedicle screws provide anchor points on it.
+• Metal rods connect spinal segments; pedicle screws provide anchor points.

-• Once the bone graft grows and fuses to the surrounding bones, the rods and screws may be removed by the doctor.
+• Once the bone graft fuses, rods and screws may be removed.

 2) PLIF, ALIF and TLIF Procedures

-These are three common fusion surgeries in which two or more vertebrae are joined or fused together.
+These are fusion surgeries where two or more vertebrae are joined or fused together.

-• Pre-operative planning and templating is done using MRI and CAT scans to determine the size of implant(s) needed.
+• Pre-operative planning using MRI and CAT scans.

-This procedure for ALIF surgery is similar to PLIF, however it is done from the front (anterior) of the body.
-It involves the following steps:-
+This procedure is similar to PLIF but performed from the front of the body.

-• A 3-5 inch incision is made on the lower abdominal area or on the side.
+• 3–5 inch incision made on lower abdomen or side.

 3) Microdiscectomy